 The new CMS result performs a simultaneous measurement of up to nine parameters describing the Higgs boson coupling to other particles, including tests of the charge conjugation parity (CP) symmetry of interactions.
 If two opposite interactions, one “CP-odd” and one “CP-even”, are observed in the same process, it would help to explain one of our Universe's great puzzles: why is there so much matter and so little antimatter?

 The measurement of the coupling to top quarks used the top-top-Higgs production in both of the two “golden” decay channels, the four-lepton decay and the two-photon decay.
 In the four-lepton decay channel, Higgs boson production through fusion of two gluons, which is made possible by virtual particles produced because of the uncertainty principle, was also used.
+Take a look at an interactive version of a four-lepton Higgs boson candidate event here.
 Through these processes, physicists precisely measured the Higgs boson’s couplings to top quarks, measuring the CP-odd and CP-even components.
 The combination of these three measurements provides interesting constraints on these components, including the rejection of the hypothesis that the Higgs boson interacts with fermions purely through the CP-odd coupling.

 Figure 1: Results of the measurement of the Higgs boson’s interactions with top quarks, where the x and y axes show the CP-even and CP-odd contributions.

 Scientists also measured elaborate constraints on the Higgs boson’s couplings to force particles, or vector bosons, which can deviate in multiple different ways from the standard model.
 For the first time, the measurement allowed up to five possible simultaneous deviations, including the complicated quantum mechanical interference between those components.